Ann M. McDonough

-Ann M. McNaughton (1915–1995) was a United States Army Chief Warrant Officer 3 in Military Intelligence including counterintelligence roles.
+Ann M. McDonough (1915–1995) was a United States Army Chief Warrant Officer 3 in Military Intelligence including counterintelligence roles.
 In 1988, she was admitted as a member of the Military Intelligence Hall of Fame where she served as a Distinguished Member of the Corps until her death in April 1995.

 Enlisted years

 McNaughton began her career in the civil service in 1942.
 She resigned from the civil service in 1949 to join the Women's Army Corps (WAC).
 She obtained intelligence analyst training and became the first woman posted to the Counter Intelligence Corps (CIC) in 1952.

 McNaughton was eventually transferred to internal affairs at Fort Holabird, Maryland's Intelligence Center, where she earned a spot in the Counter Intelligence Corps Basic Agents' Course as the first female student to be enlisted.
 She later graduated with honors from the course.

 Between 1952 and 1955, McNaughton worked as a special agent for the 902nd Counter Intelligence Corps Group in Washington, DC.
 After graduating from the Army Language School for French in 1956, she made history as the first female special agent assigned to the 66th MI Group.
 She undertook various covert tasks in East and West Germany over the next five years, in addition to attending the German Language School as a Programmer.